MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-landing-zone.md

 ---
 title: Use Terraform to build your landing zones
 description: Learn to use Terraform by HashiCorp to build your landing zones.
+Deploy foundational governance, accounting, and security capabilities for an Azure subscription.
 author: arnaudlh
 ms.author: brblanch
-ms.date: 02/25/2020
+ms.date: 01/07/2022
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: ready